h-sehee/math308-binary-game/docs/egdd.md

 - *Papa's Pizzeria*:
   - Medium: Games
   - Explanation: Mainly influenced by the scoring system & theme.
 A restaurant management game where you have to take orders, bake, and serve the best pizzas to the customers; essentially just taking the “taking orders” part of the game for our own game.
 Its high score system is also useful.
-- *Influence #3*:
-  - Medium: *(Television, Games, Literature, Movies, etc.)*
-  - Explanation: *In one paragraph or less, explain why this is an influence.*

 ## Core Gameplay Mechanics (Brief)